Category filter

 In ServiceNow, an incident represents a user-reported issue, such as a device problem or an app malfunction, or any other.
 After the integration is set up, ServiceNow technicians can view incidents.

+When users experience an issue, they can report it through ServiceNow (for example, through the Service Portal or by contacting the help desk).
+This creates an incident record in ServiceNow.
+The Caller field on the incident form identifies the user who reported the issue.
 If this Caller is a user synced from Hexnode and that user has one or more devices enrolled in Hexnode, an option named Hexnode Actions will appear on the incident form.

 The Hexnode Actions option allows the technician to perform Hexnode’s remote actions (such as locking, restarting, or locating the device and more) directly from within ServiceNow.
 This helps technicians resolve device-related issues faster without switching to the Hexnode console.